Cybersecurity Job Training and Certification

 When it comes to cyber security, the human factor is extremely important.
 The threat landscape is changing rapidly.
 It means that hackers don’t go after firewalls, rather they go after individuals.
 So, installing anti-viruses may not make you safe from cybercriminals.
 This example clearly shows that today’s threats are much more evolved.
 Yet, we don’t say you or your organization have to stop using antivirus software.

 According to the Center for Internet Security (CIS), cyber security relies on professionals of every kind, including Chief Information Security Officers and other employees, to attain success.
 This basically makes cyber security a team sport.
-Once organizations clearly communicate the possible consequence of a cyber incident on the business, they can protect themselves from cyber security threats.
+Once organisations clearly communicate the possible consequence of a cyber incident on the business, they can protect themselves from cyber security threats.

 Educate your employees on fundamental things about cyber security, like not to open unknown attachments or links, and having strong login credentials.
-All in all, providing cyber security job training to your employees will potentially reduce mistakes, making your organization more secure.
+All in all, providing cyber security job training to your employees will potentially reduce mistakes, making your organisation more secure.

 Increased staff productivity